Home

 You would be in charge of a full project, covering genetic and functional aspects.
 This would provide you with have ample opportunity to acquire training in multiple disciplines, ranging from basic Microbiology to sugar and protein Biochemistry, encompassing Molecular Biology and Cell Biology.

-You would get exposed to state-of-the-art techniques such as confocal microscopy and capillary electrophoresis as well as to traditional but ever so useful techniques such as HPLC/FPLC purifications of enzymes and sugars, cloning, PCR, electrophoresis, Western blotting, Southern blotting, tissue culture etc…
+You would get exposed to state-of-the-art techniques such as confocal microscopy and capillary electrophoresis as well as to traditional but ever so useful techniques such as HPLC/FPLC purifications of enzymes and sugars, cloning, PCR, electrophoresis, Western blotting, tissue culture etc…

 To inquire about available positions, please email your CV and transcripts to Dr Creuzenet at ccreuzen@uwo.ca.